 Were charged with a serious violation such as:

 Once the court gives their approval, you will have 90 days to complete the course, obtain a certified copy of your driving record and submit the affidavit.
-Upon successful completion and returning of your documents on or before the assigned date, your citation will be dismissed.
+Upon successful completion and return of your documents on or before the assigned date, your citation will be dismissed.
 To view or print the required forms click on:

 Affidavit Driving Safety Course